 - Where members feel some degree of social connection with one another (at the least they care what other people think about what they have created).

 Making contributions matter is evident in our mutual building during Minecraft Church time in particular; we all explore by building together.
 This blends into the fifth point of social connection.
-I have deliberately enhanced this by using Zoom, adding voice and visual facility for interaction.
-This builds upon the simple but richly used physical movements of the player characters and text based chat.
+I have deliberately enhanced this by using Zoom, adding voice and visual facilities for interaction.
+This builds upon the simple but richly used physical movements of the player characters and text-based chat.

 Boom et al in their report discuss how they used Minecraft in a museum context to explore Roman architecture.
 They drew on theories of Kolb noting "In essence, video games are playful manifestations of experiential learning theory"

 They also noted that some players engaged in 'counterplay'.
 Counterplay looks like disruption but they spotted within it that learning was happening through deliberately playing with the opposite.
-This very much changed my mind to the value of such behaviour that I have encountered.
-Going with opposite directions has enabled really interesting development of ideas.
+This very much changed my mind about the value of such behaviour that I have encountered.
+Going in opposite directions has enabled a really interesting development of ideas.
 Particularly when balanced with the 'translating' role noted above or taking the conversation in a 'wondering' direction.

 Participation and collaboration are strong themes in Christian theology with particular application to a theology of the Trinity.
 The relationship in the Godhead is one of mutuality and also difference.
 Distinct functions yet mutual reliance and submission.

-Taking ideas of church form one culture into a new culture is a form of ethnocentrism, or colonialism.
+Taking ideas of the church from one culture into a new culture is a form of ethnocentrism or colonialism.
 I need to be committed to patiently discover what this culture can produce through participation and collaboration.
 It is clear that already there is an insight into sin through 'griefing'.
-There is a strong pull towards Creation as we constantly are in a process of co-genesis.
+There is a strong pull toward Creation as we constantly are in a process of co-genesis.
 I had a strong feeling that we will discover an important aspect of soteriology as we ponder creation, grief and what redemption is.
 This will also require assistance from the adults who join us to help with the 'translation' process.